-Toyota Camry may have debuted in the United States in 1983, but was not the first to bear the name “Camry.”
-Actually, that name finds its roots a little earlier, with the introduction of the Toyota Celica Camry, a sedan version of the popular Celica coupes and hatchbacks introduced in 1979.
-A couple of years later, Toyota Camry split off into its own model line.
-The name itself, “Camry,” is an anglicized form of the Japanese word for crown, “kanmuri,” similar to other Toyota “royal” model names, including the Crown, Corona, Corolla, Tiara, and Scepter.
+The Toyota Camry may have debuted in the United States in 1983, but it was not the first to bear the name “Camry.”
+That name had its roots a little earlier when Toyota rolled out the Toyota Celica Camry.
+The Celica Camry was a sedan version of the popular Celica coupes and hatchbacks introduced in 1979.
+It was only sold in Japan.
+A couple of years later, the Camry split off into its own model line.

 The Early Years (1983 – 1990)

-Like the Toyota Corona before it, the Toyota Camry was designed for American drivers and, at least by Japanese standards, was a large and overpowered car.
-The first- and second-generation Toyota Camry was made available as a four-door sedan or hatchback, following the boxy car designs of the era, changing little over the first decade or so, from 1983 through 1992.
-The design of the Camry was perhaps what one might call “for the masses,” that is, one made to appeal to as many as possible, neither overly daring nor overly utilitarian.
-The focus here was functional, comfortable, and reliable transportation, and Toyota Camry nailed it.
+As far as its design went, Toyota followed the boxy car designs of the era.
+The design changed very little over the first decade or so, from 1983 through 1992.
+The Camry's design was perhaps what one might call “for the masses".
+In other words, it was made to appeal to as many as possible, neither overly daring nor overly utilitarian.
+The focus here was to provide functional, comfortable, and reliable transportation.
+And Toyota nailed it with the Camry.

-The front-engine front-wheel drive was new for Americans, used to front-engine rear-wheel drive in the Corona and other offerings of the time, but the unique combination of power and weight made for an exceptionally spirited drive.
-Toyota Camry, in comparison with other early-1980s carbureted engines, offered standard electronic multi-port fuel injection, improving fuel economy and power, as well as helping the car to meet increasingly strict emissions regulations in the United States.
-The majority were powered by 1.8L or 2.0L four-cylinder gasoline engines, but there was also the rare 1.8L or 2.0L turbodiesel four-cylinder engine option, any of these mated to a five-speed manual or four-speed automatic transmission.
+The Toyota Camry, in comparison with other early-1980s carbureted engines, offered standard electronic multi-port fuel injection.
+This feature improved fuel economy and power.
+It also helped the car meet increasingly strict emissions regulations in the United States.
+The majority of Camry cars were powered by 1.8L or 2.0L four-cylinder gasoline engines.
+The unique combination of power and light weight made for an exceptionally spirited drive.
+There was also the rare 1.8L or 2.0L turbodiesel four-cylinder engine option.
+Any of these options were mated to a five-speed manual or four-speed automatic transmission.

-Toyota Camry, starting in 1988, saw the introduction of the first 2.0L and 2.5L V6 gasoline engines, featuring four-valves per cylinder and dual overhead cams, as well as a new all-wheel drive option, which was discontinued a couple of years later.
-The automatic transmission was refined for smoother shifting, becoming the more popular option in the lineup.
-The four-door hatchback, as well as the turbodiesel engine, was dropped, and a station wagon was introduced, but the four-door sedan remained the best seller.
+The automatic transmission was refined for smoother shifting.
+This helped the automatic transmission become the more popular option in the lineup.
+The four-door hatchback, as well as the turbodiesel engine, was dropped.
+A station wagon was introduced.
+Yet, the four-door sedan remained the best seller.